rapanicker/my-protfolio/README.md

-# my-protfolio
+# Rajesh Panicker

-My professional work repository
+My professional portfolio .
+It uses AWS and ReactJS.